pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 If you find any of it useful, then I hope you become Batman - I will be your butler in the more subtle vehicle.

+> You have a debt to pay.
+>
+> <cite>Davy Jones</cite>

+I seem to have more than just one - I am off to see what I can do about them.

 ## Poems and Mnemonic

 My poems are result of my reveries.